Local cohomology tables of sequentially almost Cohen-Macaulay modules: Decomposition in dimension 3

-In conclusion, for a finitely generated graded module $M$ of dimension 3, $H^{\bullet}(M)$ is decomposable in two cases; in Theorem \ref{6.8} a submodule of $M$ of dimension 2 induces a decomposition and in Corollary \ref{6.14} a submodule of dimension 3 induces a decomposition.
+In conclusion, for a finitely generated graded module $M$ of dimension 3, $H^{\bullet}(M)$ is decomposable in two cases; in Theorem \ref{6.8} a submodule of $M$ of dimension 2 induces a decomposition and in Theorem \ref{6.14} a submodule of $M$ of dimension 3 induces a decomposition.